tomouellette/autoencodersplz/README.md

 ---

 A variety of autoencoder structured models for generative modeling and/or representation learning in pytorch.
+Go ahead and train some models and reconstruct some things.

 ## Table of contents